Welcome, I’m Sophie,

 Qualifications & Certifications

-– Specialist Sexual Violence and Trauma Therapist training, accredited by RASASC South London
+– Specialist Sexual Violence and Trauma Therapist, accredited by RASASC South London

 – Certificate in Relationship Therapy,